mortcanty/earthengine/README.md

  		exit

  	to leave the container.

- 6. Stop the container with

- 		docker stop ee
+The container will then stop.

- 7. Re-start and enter the container with
+ 6. Re-start and enter the container with

  		docker start -ai ee

- 8. Run the command
+ 7. Run the command

 	    ./app.py